Jordan Evans (American football): Cincinnati Bengals

 On January 8, 2018, the Bengals announced their decision to hire former Detroit Lions’ defensive coordinator Teryl Austin as the new defensive coordinator after it was left vacant by the departure of Paul Guenther to the Oakland Raiders.
 Evans entered training camp slated as a starting outside linebacker.
 Head coach Marvin Lewis named Evans the starting weakside linebacker to begin the regular season, alongside Vigil and middle linebacker Preston Brown.
 Evans started in place of Vontaze Burfict who was serving a four-game suspension.

 On October 23, 2018, Evans collected a season-high 11 combined tackles (seven solo), deflected a pass, made 1.5 sacks, and made his first career interception during a 37–34 win against the Tampa Bay Buccaneers in Week 8.
 Evans intercepted a pass by Buccaneers’ quarterback Jameis Winston, that was intended for tight end Cameron Brate, and returned it for a seven-yard gain during the third quarter.
 On November 13, 2018, the Bengals announced their decision to fire defensive coordinator Teryl Austin after they lost 51–14 to the New Orleans Saints in Week 10.
 Head coach Marvin Lewis stated he would take over duties as defensive coordinator for the remainder of the season.
 He was placed on injured reserve on December 28, 2018 with an ankle injury.
 He finished his second season fifth on the team with 61 tackles through 14 games and five starts.

 Evans was placed on the reserve/COVID-19 list by the team on November 7, 2020, and was activated on November 11.

 Evans re-signed with the Bengals on a one-year contract on March 28, 2021.
 He was placed on injured reserve on October 11, 2021 after suffering a torn ACL in Week 5.

 Seattle Sea Dragons

 On November 17, 2022, Evans was drafted by the Seattle Sea Dragons of the XFL.
 He was placed on the reserve list by the team on April 13, 2023.
 The Sea Dragons folded when the XFL and United States Football League (USFL) merged to create the United Football League (UFL).

 DC Defenders

 On January 5, 2024, Evans was selected by the DC Defenders during the 2024 UFL dispersal draft.
 He was waived on March 21.
-He announced his retirement on April 21, 2024.
+Evans announced his retirement from professional football on April 21.